owenCocjin/DropDetector/README.md

 ## Shortcomings:
 - If one of either client/server stops without warning, there is no way for the other to tell the connection has been lost.
 This will be fixed by converting the data port to a heartbeat port after complete handshake.

-## Future Implemetations:
+## Future Implementations:
-- Of all the results, print only the smallest ones (ex.
-If there are 2 dropped and 998 acceptes, only print the dropped ports)
+- ~~Of all the results, print only the smallest ones (ex.
+If there are 2 dropped and 998 acceptes, only print the dropped ports)~~ **Done!**
 - Add a heartbeat to the data port to prevent messy, accidental kills
+- Allow ports to be randomly assigned.
+This can preferably prevent any single client from being blocked if the network blocks a range of ports

 ## Current Bugs: